Kristy WheelerBSN, RN, CNOR

 Kristy has received the AORN Award for Outstanding Researcher of the Year (2014), the AORN Award for Outstanding Volunteer of Year AORN (2014), Republican Women of Central Outstanding Woman of Achievement (2014), ANCC Magnet Nurse of the Year for Exemplary Professional Practice (2011), Eighty Five Alumni Who Have Made a Difference OLOL (2009) Louisiana State Nurses Nightingale Award (2006), and the Crystal Apple Award for Volunteers in Public Schools (2005).

-Steelman was the 2014-2015 AORN President.
+Battié was the 2015-2016 national AORN President.